awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 The set of all captured plans for a managed statement is known as the *plan history*\.
 Later, you can decide if the `unapproved` plans perform well and change them to `approved`, `rejected`, or `preferred` by using the `apg_plan_mgmt.evolve_plan_baselines` function or the `apg_plan_mgmt.set_plan_status` function\.

-If you want to turn off automatic plan capture, set `apg_plan_mgmt.capture_plan_baselines` to `off` in the parameter group for the DB instance and restart the database for the setting to take affect\.
+To turn off automatic plan capture, set `apg_plan_mgmt.capture_plan_baselines` to `off` in the parameter group for the DB instance\.
+Then restart the database for the setting to take effect\.

 For more about plan capture, see [Capturing Execution Plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.